 Emory Interfaith Center

-"The Emory Interfaith Center will be a vital resource for spirituality, diversity, and community, but it will also be a symbol of Emory's commitment to leadership in the areas of interfaith understanding, dialogue, peacemaking, and common action for the common good."
+"The Emory Interfaith Center is a vital resource for spirituality, diversity, and community, but it is also a symbol of Emory's commitment to leadership in the areas of interfaith understanding, dialogue, peacemaking, and common action for the common good."

 - Dean of Religious Life Gregory W. McGonigle